 Sugar skulls are sometimes eaten, but their main function is to adorn the altars and tombs with a sugary delight for the visiting spirits.
 I have several sugar skulls as you might expect and I won’t be eating mine!

 But why SUGAR skulls?
-In Mexico, a country abundant in sugar production and perhaps too poor to buy fancy imported European church decorations, people learned quickly how to make sugar art for their religious festivals.
+In Mexico, a country abundant in sugar production people learned how to make sugar art for their religious festivals.
 Clay moulded sugar figures of angels, sheep and sugar skulls go back to the 18th century.
 Sugar skulls represented a departed soul and often had names written on their foreheads and placed on the home “ofrenda” or gravestone to honour the return of a particular spirit.
 Sugar skull art reflects the folk art style of big happy smiles, colourful icing and sparkly tin and glittery adornments.

 Check out my sugar skull collections!

 How can I help you now?

 If you would like to have a little something gothic to wear on a daily basis that really adds an individual and unique touch to your outfit, then you’ve come to the right place!
 Why not have a look around my website and see if any pieces grab you?
 If you can’t find something you want or you would like something customised or a commission then just send me a message.
 I love to hear from my customers and I always try and help you.

 And don’t forget to sign up to my mailing list so you receive special offers and discounts throughout the year, sneaky peeks of new collections and you’ll find out more about me, my jewellery and follow my journey.